08 Aug How to Use Facebook Marketing to Boost Your Indiegogo Campaign – A Beginner’s Guide, Part 1

 ✔️Ad budget: FB’s algorithms make it hard for a brand to gain traction organically.
 If you want traction, you need to use FB ads which can cost you from anywhere between $200 to $500 a month, depending on your business goals, your audience reach and the results you’re expecting.
 If you’re completely new to FB ads, it is highly recommended that you go for the lowest budget option and measure your conversion rate (the cost of each conversion, calculated as $$ ad spent/number of conversions) before you spend more.

-Need help to boost your crowdfunding campaign?
+Need help to boost Indiegogo campaign?
 Hire our crowdfunding marketing agency today.